Alexis Denisof: Career

 Since 2011, Denisof has been relatively active.
 He played a voice role in the animated DC film Justice League: Doom.
-He was featured in the majority of episodes in the AOL webseries, Little Women, Big Cars.
+He was featured in the majority of episodes in the AOL webseries Little Women, Big Cars.
 He was then cast as a lead in Bryan Singer's new webseries H+: The Digital Series.
 He then reunited with Joss Whedon for two different film projects.
 The first was a minor role in the summer blockbuster The Avengers, as The Other, a servant of the character Thanos, and a cohort of Loki.
 The second was the lead male role in a modern version of Shakespeare's Much Ado About Nothing, which premiered at the Toronto Film Festival, to positive reviews from critics.
 The film was released worldwide in June 2013.

 In August 2013 he was cast in the third season of NBC's Grimm as a recurring character named Viktor Albert Wilhelm George Beckendorf.
 In 2014, Denisof reprised his role as The Other in Guardians of the Galaxy.
 In the same year he began starring in the MTV television series Finding Carter as David Wilson.
 As of 2018, Denisof starred in the web series I Love Bekka & Lucy as Glenn, and was nominated for a Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series, his first such nomination.

 On November 28, 2018, Deadline Hollywood reported that Denisof would play the recurring role of Adam Masters in the second season of Netflix's Chilling Adventures of Sabrina.
 In 2019 he began playing the recurring role of Professor Vardemus in the supernatural television show Legacies.

 Personal life

 According to the DVD release of Angel's season five, three weeks before the filming of the season premiere, Denisof was stricken with Bell's palsy, from which he later recovered.
 Due to the paralysis of the left side of his face, scenes were structured to not show its effects.

 Denisof married past co-star Alyson Hannigan, who played Willow Rosenberg in Buffy the Vampire Slayer, on October 11, 2003.
 The couple live in Encino, Los Angeles.
-They have two daughters: Satyana Marie, born in March 2009, and Keeva Jane, born in May 2012.
+They have two daughters.